A guide for the memoir writer—10 things you need to know.

 You know the story because it’s yours, but it can be difficult to decide which stories to include, how to structure it all, get it published, and more.

-To help you get started, we’ve listed eleven of the questions people most commonly ask us about memoirs, along with our answers.
+To help you get started, we’ve answered eleven of the most common questions people ask us about how to write a memoir.

 If you’d like the assistance of a memoir writer for hire, call us at 818 917-5362.

 If you’re still in the exploratory stage, you may enjoy reading this Q&A.